HYF-Class20/agile-development-group1-loruki/planning/user-personas.md

 # User Persona 3: Tech Student

-**Role:** College student who is interested in learning more about web development. **Bio:** Maria is a 22-year-old college student who is studying computer science.
+**Role:** College student who is interested in learning more about web development.

+**Bio:** Maria is a 22-year-old college student who is studying computer science.
 She is interested in learning more about web development and wants to build her own website as a personal project.

+**Needs/Goals:** Maria is looking for a cloud hosting provider that can offer her affordable and reliable hosting for her website.
+She is also interested in a provider that offers user-friendly tools and resources to help her learn more about web development.